RNA interference: Stimulation of immune response

 The human immune system is divided into two separate branches: the innate immune system and the adaptive immune system.
 The innate immune system is the first defense against infection and responds to pathogens in a generic fashion.
 On the other hand, the adaptive immune system, a system that was evolved later than the innate, is composed mainly of highly specialized B and T cells that are trained to react to specific portions of pathogenic molecules.

 The challenge between old pathogens and new has helped create a system of guarded cells and particles that are called safe framework.
-This framework has given humans an army systems that search out and destroy invader particles, such as pathogens, microscopic organisms, parasites, and infections.
+This framework has given humans an army of systems that search out and destroy invader particles, such as pathogens, microscopic organisms, parasites, and infections.
 The mammalian safe framework has developed to incorporate siRNA as a tool to indicate viral contamination, which has allowed siRNA is create an intense innate immune response.

 siRNA is controlled by the innate immune system, which can be divided into the acute inflammatory responses and antiviral responses.
 The inflammatory response is created with signals from small signaling molecules, or cytokines.
 These include interleukin-1 (IL-1), interleukin-6 (IL-6), interleukin-12 (IL-12) and tumor necrosis factor α (TNF-α).
 The innate immune system generates inflammation and antiviral responses, which cause the release pattern recognition receptors (PRRs).
 These receptors help in labeling which pathogens are viruses, fungi, or bacteria.
 Moreover, the importance of siRNA and the innate immune system is to include more PRRs to help recognize different RNA structures.
 This makes it more likely for the siRNA to cause an immunostimulant response in the event of the pathogen.